How does a pawn loan work?

 How do you determine the value of jewelry?

 When jewelry is the collateral we test the precious metals and diamonds to determine its authenticity and worth.
-The diamond testing includes a visual inspection with a jeweler’s loupe, a diamond tester, weighing the item, sizing (determining the carat weight) any stones, and noting the cut/color/clarity of each – you may know this as the 4 Cs.
+The diamond testing includes a visual inspection with a jeweler’s loupe, a diamond tester, weighing the item, sizing (determining the carat weight) any stones, and noting the cut/color/clarity of each.

 How do you determine the price of gold?

 The price of gold is based on current market values, which is constantly changing, so we update our loan pricing regularly.
 Prices can vary greatly as the loan amount for 18k gold is significantly higher than that of the 10k gold.

 Can you give a quote on an item over the phone?

 No, we cannot give accurate quotes over the phone because we need to physically see the item and it's condition.
 Generally, we test each item to ensure it is in good working condition.
 This includes but is not limited to, a visual inspection, plugging an item in and turning it on, and noting if any necessary accessories and manuals are included.
 The better the condition of your item, the more money we can loan you.

 Is my collateral safe while in pawn?